Git and empty directories

 I’m currently under the process of moving all my workplace repositories from SVN to Git (configured to work with Gerrit).
 As a side not, I already found it to be a great tool for code review, line-precise commenting of the artifacts and for reviewing new employees code before pushing the changes to the repository.

 But, back to my point.
-Recently I’ve stumbled upon a problem with commiting an empty directory in Git.
-If the directory consists of some files and you stage those files, the directory will be commited automatically.
+Recently I’ve stumbled upon a problem with committing an empty directory in Git.
+If the directory consists of some files and you stage those files, the directory will be committed automatically.
 However, if the directory is empty, you cannot commit it.

 src/java, etc.).
 More precisely, if you don’t have e.g.

 directory, it will throw an ugly project-wide error at your face.

 The solution, can be found on StackOverflow, so basically all you need to do is provide a

 .gitignore file itself.
 However, in my case I ended up with putting a README file which

 describes why it’s there and that it should be removed as first real resource will be uploaded.

 I found it more informative for other team members than an empty